|Address1701 T.W. Alexander Drive Durham, NC|

 At the school, most students are North Carolina residents; in fact, 100% of all students reside in North Carolina.
 You’ll have the opportunity to immerse in the local community and interact with fellow students primarily based in North Carolina

 The student to faculty ratio at Apex School of Theology is 10:1.
-This means that you should have no trouble getting the academic support you need from Apex School of Theology to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.